Vortigern

 at Guartherniaun (after the wicked king, on

-account of the incest committed with his
+account of the incest committed with his daughter,

-British clergy), would not consent to his
+clergy), would not consent to his father's

-father's wickedness; but returning to St.
+wickedness; but returning to St. Germanus, and

-for pardon; and in atonement for the calumny
+in atonement for the calumny brought upon

-gave him the land, in which the forementioned
+land, in which the forementioned bishop had

-Gurthrenion, Gwarth Ennian) which signifies, a
+Ennian) which signifies, a calumny justly

-calumny justly retorted, since, when he thought
+retorted, since, when he thought to reproach the

-to reproach the bishop, he covered himself with
+bishop, he covered himself with reproach.

 |